Bogdan-ItSoEasy/call-center/ReadMe.md

 </pre>

-Parameter <code>managersCount</code> set up how much operators will be work in Call Center and <code>operatorsCount</code> parameter set same thing for operators.
+Parameter <code>managersCount</code> set up how much operators will be work in Call Center and <code>operatorsCount</code> parameter set up same thing for operators.
 Parameters have to be a positive integer value.